Gursharn-Kaur/WIS-ensemble/README.md

 # WIS-ensemble

-This is the repository for **Enhanced Probabilistic Forecast through Weighted Interval Score Based Ensemble** (submitted in IAAI-2024).
+This is the repository for **Enhanced Probabilistic Forecast through Weighted Interval Score-Based Ensemble for Epidemic Disease Prediction** (submitted in CIKM-2024).

 We organize this repository as follows: